NikhilParihar-4/Cat-vs-Dog-Classifier/README.md

 # Cat-vs-Dog-Classifier
-Classifying Cat and Dog image using Python and various Data science technique
+Classifying Cat and Dog image using Python and various Data science techniques